cosu/zookeeperdemo/README.md

-Zookeper demo app
+# ZooKeeper demo app

-# creates a zookeeper server in a separate thread
+* creates a zookeeper server in a separate thread
-# Reads a node and subscribes to changes
+* Reads a node and subscribes to changes
-# writes to the node
+* writes to the node